rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

 By default, AlertManager provides native integration with some receivers, which are listed in [this section.](https://prometheus.io/docs/alerting/latest/configuration/#receiver) All natively supported receivers are configurable through the Rancher UI.

-For notification mechanisms not natively supported by AlertManager, integration is achieved using the [webhook receiver.](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) A list of third-party drivers providing such integrations can be found [here.](https://prometheus.io/docs/operating/integrations/#alertmanager-webhook-receiver) Access to these drivers, and their associated integrations, is provided through the Alerting Drivers app.
+For notification mechaniTelegram not natively supported by AlertManager, integration is achieved using the [webhook receiver.](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) A list of third-party drivers providing such integrations can be found [here.](https://prometheus.io/docs/operating/integrations/#alertmanager-webhook-receiver) Access to these drivers, and their associated integrations, is provided through the Alerting Drivers app.
 Once enabled, configuring non-native receivers can also be done through the Rancher UI.

 Currently the Rancher Alerting Drivers app provides access to the following integrations:
 - Microsoft Teams, based on the [prom2teams](https://github.com/idealista/prom2teams) driver
-- SMS, based on the [Sachet](https://github.com/messagebird/sachet) driver
+- Telegram, based on the [Sachet](https://github.com/messagebird/sachet) driver

 The following types of receivers can be configured in the Rancher UI: